DOI - USGS Pathways Recent Graduates Program

 Can Recent Graduate employees receive pay increases?

 Yes.
-If Federal employees receive any annual cost of living increase, all recent graduate employees would receive this increase.
-Recent Graduates are eligible for what is referred to as within grade increases.
+If Federal employees receive any annual pay increase, effective in January, all recent graduate employees would receive this increase.
+Recent Graduates are also eligible for what is referred to as within grade increases.

 Can Recent Graduate employees be promoted?

 Yes.
 A General Schedule (GS: white collar occupations) employee is entitled to an increase in pay of at least two steps (about 6 percent) upon placement in a higher graded position without a break in service.
 A Wage Grade (WG: blue collar occupations) employee is entitled to an increase in pay of at least one step (about 4 percent).
 Please see the U. S. Office of Personnel Management (OPM) Information on Federal Pay for further information.

 Are Recent Graduate employees eligible for annual and sick leave?

 Are Recent Graduate employees eligible for health and life insurance benefits?

 Yes.
 Newly employed Recent Graduates are eligible for health, dental, vision and life insurance coverage.
 Please see the Benefits section for further information.